chung-leong/react-seq/examples/swapi-ssr/README.md

 Creating the impression that your website loads quickly is the key motivation of SSR.
 People dislike staring at a spinner or a progress bar.
 In theory, adding a 10 second load time to an article that takes 10 minutes to read should be immaterial.
-Of course, people don't think in that way, because we aren't completely rational beings.
+Of course, people don't think in that way because we aren't completely rational beings.
 Unless a site produces meaningful contents within seconds, people will bolt.

 ## Server code

-Enough discussion about the human nature.
+Enough discussion about human nature.
 Let us look at some code.
 For the purpose of this example, we're using [`Fastify`](https://www.fastify.io/), a more modern alternative to [`Express`](https://expressjs.com/).
-Our [HTTP server](./server/index.mjs) is initiated inside a IIAFE:
+Our [HTTP server](./server/index.mjs) is initiated inside an IIAFE:

 ```js
 (async () => {